sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 - Comfortable using Go and Terraform (or similar infrastructure-as-code) to build tooling and automation for deployments, CI, and internal dev tools.
 - Solid understanding of how to use Docker and Kubernetes to deploy non-trivial applications.
-- Skilled at owning high level objectives and
+- Skilled at debugging customer problems followed by designing and implementing solutions to those problems.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.
 - Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g. cut scope) to ship quickly and iterate when necessary.